 - Other projects in the pipeline thus having to wait a few months.

-With SBLC financing this can be a cheaper and faster route as the procedure takes a few weeks and is less onerous.
+Financing projects with an SBLC can be a cheaper and faster route as the procedure takes a few weeks and is less onerous.
 Leasing a bank instrument can be also a cheaper as some investment banks charge thousand of dollars to fund a project.

-Please note that it is our requirement that we ask you to provide Proof of Funds and a bank comfort letter.
+Please note; it is our requirement that we ask you to provide Proof of Funds and/or a bank comfort letter.
 This is to demonstrate to the Provider that the companies we represent are in good faith and in trust to pay lease fees.

 When people apply for an Standby Letter of Credit most do not understand how the mechanism behind the transaction works.
 There are certain buyers who think that there are no fees involved when issuing a bank instrument and presume the SWIFT messaging service is free.
 This is not the case.
 The banks of both parties communicate as per the DOA agreement using SWIFT messages, recognizable to us as MT messages.

 Please check on the search engines for SWIFT Fees (Link to another website with typical SWIFT charges).
 Sending a SWIFT message isn’t cheap, these are banks charges!
-We suggest that if you need an SBLC, prepare at lest 15% of your asking amount to the cost towards an SBLC.
+We suggest that if you need an SBLC, prepare at least 12% of the asking amount to go towards the cost of an SBLC.

 One way in which the buyer might not have to pay SWIFT Fees is by having the bank issue a Bank Comfort Letter (BCL).
 This letter just sates that the Buyer has the funds.
 This needs to be arranged before the DOA is signed.